-Nampeyo’s genius was more in the design than in the forming of her pots, so the painting of her pots (generally) carries the most weight in my evaluation.
+Nampeyo’s genius was both in forming and painting her pots, but for me the painting of her pots (generally) carries the most weight in my evaluation.

 As detailed in the discussion in Appendix B, I have defined six characteristics of Nampeyo’s mature painting style: